avliu/Basketball/README.md

 Project for University at Buffalo Men's Basketball Team

 -- OBJECTIVE --
 The objective of this project is to pull some statistics regarding the University at Buffalo’s Men’s basketball team by scraping our team website’s play-by-play log (example: http://www.ubbulls.com/sports/mbkb/2018-19/boxscores/20181218_fsn3.xml?view=plays).
 In particular, we are interested in rebounding percentage- a statistic that measures your rebounds as a percentage of the amount of rebounding opportunities you’re given over the course of multiple games.
+We are interested in this metric for both all players on the team, as well as all lineups used over the course of the season.
+The results are contained in the "FINAL_REPORT..." files.

 -- PROJECT PARTS --
 1. "basketball_details" describes the motivation from the basketball team for each statistic calculated in this project